ullyot/hello-world/README.md

 # hello-world
-The one I created at Software Carpentry on 18 February 2016
+This is the README file that I created at Software Carpentry on 18 February 2016.
+Here is  a list:
+* lorem
+* ipsum
+* dolor
+## Secondary header